John L. Sullivan

-Biography

 Early life

-Sullivan was born in 1858 in the Roxbury neighborhood of Boston, Massachusetts to Irish immigrant parents, Michael Sullivan from Abbeydorney, County Kerry and the former Catherine Kelly from Athlone, County Westmeath.
+Sullivan was born on October 15, 1858, in the Roxbury neighborhood of Boston, Massachusetts, to Irish immigrant parents, Michael Sullivan from Abbeydorney, County Kerry and Catherine Kelly from Athlone, County Westmeath.
 He attended public schools in his native Boston, attending the Dwight Grammar School and performing well academically.

-Sullivan's parents aspired for their son to enter the priesthood as a Roman Catholic priest.
+Sullivan's parents aspired for their son to enter the priesthood as a Catholic priest.
 To this end Sullivan enrolled at Boston College circa 1875 but after only a few months he turned to playing baseball professionally, earning the substantial sum of $30 to $40 a week for his efforts.
 As Sullivan recalled in 1883:

-"...I threw my books aside and gave myself up to it.
-This is how I got into the base-ball profession and I left school for good and all.
+"I threw my books aside and gave myself up to it.
+This is how I got into the base-ball profession, and I left school for good and all.
 From the base-ball business I drifted into boxing and pugilism."